reallusion/ComfyUI-Reallusion/README.md

 ## Installation

-Download or git clone this repository inside ComfyUI/custom_nodes/ directory  (usually ComfyUI/custom_nodes/).
+Download or git clone this repository inside ComfyUI/custom_nodes/ directory.

 Launch ComfyUI; the nodes will appear under the category Reallusion.